arthurprevot/yaetos/README.md

 ## Development Flow

-To write a new ETL, create a new file in [ the `jobs/` folder](jobs/) or any subfolders, either a `.sql` file or a `.py` file, following the examples from that same folder, and register that job, its inputs and output path locations in [conf/jobs_metadata.yml](conf/jobs_metadata.yml) to run the AWS cluster or in [conf/jobs_metadata.yml](conf/jobs_metadata.yml) to run locally.
+To write a new ETL, create a new file in [ the `jobs/` folder](jobs/) or any subfolders, either a `.sql` file or a `.py` file, following the examples from that same folder, and register that job, its inputs and output path locations in [conf/jobs_metadata.yml](conf/jobs_metadata.yml).
 To run the jobs, execute the command lines following the same patterns as above:

     python jobs/generic/launcher.py --job_name=examples/some_sql_file.sql
     # or
     python jobs/examples/some_python_file.py

-And add the `--deploy=EMR` to deploy and run on an AWS cluster.

-You can specify dependencies in the job registry, for local jobs or on AWS cluster.
+Extra arguments:
+ * To run the job with its dependencies: add `--dependencies`
+ * To run the job in the cloud: add `--deploy=EMR`
+ * To run the job in the cloud on a schedule: add `--deploy=airflow`

 Jobs can be unit-tested using `py.test`.
 For a given job, create a corresponding job in `tests/jobs/` folder and add tests that relate to the specific business logic in this job.
 See [tests/jobs/ex1_frameworked_job_test.py](tests/jobs/ex1_frameworked_job_test.py)for an example.

+Depending on the parameters chosen to load the inputs (`'df_type':'pandas'` in [conf/jobs_metadata.yml](conf/jobs_metadata.yml)), the job will use:
+ * Spark: for big-data use cases in SQL and python
+ * DuckDB and Pandas: for normal-data use cases in SQL
+ * Pandas: for normal-data use cases in python

 ## Unit-testing
 ... is done using `py.test`.
 Run them with: